 But the fog obscured the top part of the cascade and in a photograph it doesn’t look as long as it truly was.

-It’s worth mentioning here, the signs at a hamlet we stopped to rest in along the way.
-These alert trekkers that it was the final point where they could purchase bottled drinking water.
+It’s worth mentioning here, to keep an eye out for Ghandruk.
+Signs at this little hamlet alert trekkers that it was the final point where they could purchase bottled drinking water.
 Beyond Ghandruk no bottled water is sold.

 Yet another excellent reason to carry water independence with a portable filter.

 The valleys were steep and deep and wide here.
 Although the day was not as wet as the previous day, there was moisture all around.
 It was, after all, the monsoon season.